RevolverSoftworks/portfolio/index.md

 # -Welcome!-

-My name is Jack, andI've decided to compile all of my projects from game engines into a nifty little collection for anyone to see!
+My name is Jack, and I've decided to compile all of my projects from game engines I've worked with into a nifty little collection for anyone to see!

 Feel free to take a look around.
 Feedback of any kind is greatly appreciated.

-## Source Engine
+# Source Engine

 ## Garry's Mod